AmitKumarDas/amitkumardas.github.io/_posts/2016-08-20-lessons-learned-at-CloudByte.md

 <br />

-> Though we were using open source libraries, our contributions itself was closed sourced.
-The only open sourcing that we did as a company was when my orchestration team submitted relevant volume plugins to OpenStack & CloudStack communities.
-We later realized that being open source is an important factor to solve the issue of vendor lock-in.
+> Though we were using open source libraries, we were not contributing back to the community.
+The only open sourcing we did as a company was when my orchestration team submitted relevant volume plugins to OpenStack & CloudStack communities.
+We later realized that being open source is an important factor to solve the issue of vendor lock-in (this is true w.r.t storage doamin which is fiercly competitive & commoditized).
 We even had to lose a customer on grounds of being a closed source company.
 This happened even after various rounds of successful POCs with the same customer.